Frequently Asked Questions (FAQ’s)

 Who is collaborating with the NSPIRE Program?

-With support from our Native Student Support Program Coordinator, Native Counselor, Peer Mentors, Elders in Residence and the American Indian Studies Department, we provide career and educational guidance to help Native students succeed at Palomar College and beyond.
+With support from our Native Student Support Program Coordinator, Native Counselor, and the American Indian Studies Department, we provide career and educational guidance to help Native students succeed at Palomar College and beyond.

 How many federally recognized American Indian/Alaska Native tribes and villages are in the United States?